 i.
-In line with HDPF Policy 9 if employment generating uses are no longer viable on the site it must be robustly demonstrated through an agreed comprehensive viability and marketing strategy, or it can be demonstrated commercial uses on this site are relocated elsewhere in the parish or immediate vicinity with no net loss of commercial floor space;
+Proposals for employment generating uses are no longer viable on the site it must be robustly demonstrated through an agreed comprehensive viability and marketing strategy, or it can be demonstrated commercial uses on this site are relocated elsewhere in

-- ii.
+- the parish or immediate vicinity with no net loss of commercial floor space: - ii.
 Any proposal should be sympathetic to local character.
-Particular regard should be given to design, height, massing and use of materials appropriate to the local context as laid out in the Pulborough Design Statement; - iii.
+Particular regard should be given to design, height, massing and use of materials appropriate to the local context as laid out in the Pulborough Design Statement: - iii.
 Safe access and safe parking is provided on site as derived from the 2019 WSCC Parking Guidance or subsequent guidance. - iv.
 Any proposal should safeguard protection for Tree Preservation Orders and ensure appropriate mitigation is applied. - v.
 There is a lake some 200 metres to the north of the site and part of the eastern area of the site is wetland with a stream on two sides.
 Proposals should ensure there is no net increase in surface water run-off taking into account climate change and there may be opportunities to decrease existing run-off rates through use of sustainable drainage (e.g. rain gardens and green roofs).
 Proposals to make the wetland area into a local asset connected to the adjacent Pocket Park and therefore attract increased biodiversity would be supported. - vi.
 Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; - vii.
 All external lighting shall be installed in accordance with the specifications and locations set out in the scheme and maintained thereafter in accordance with the scheme.
 Under no circumstances should any other external lighting be installed without prior consent from the local planning authority; - viii.
 The site has been a garage and vehicle sales facility for many years, therefore a ground contamination report should be carried out before any new development. - ix.
-Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).

-4.34 Recent housing developments local to this site have highlighted the need to provide public/community services and support would be given to commercial enterprises of this nature within the site.

-4.35 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).
+Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - x.
+All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with Policy 16: Water Neutrality. - 4.34 Recent housing developments local to this site have highlighted the need to provide public/community services and support would be given to commercial enterprises of this nature within the site. - 4.35 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with Policy 16: Water Neutrality.